Akselera Tech

 Testimonial Best Practices

-• Specific results ("Fixed our roof leak in 2 hours" beats "Great service")
+Effective testimonials include: full name (not initials), real photo, specific results ("Fixed our roof leak in 2 hours" beats "Great service"), location, and star rating.

 "Our water heater burst at 2 AM on a Saturday.
 [Company] had a technician here within 45 minutes and replaced the whole unit by morning.
 Fair pricing, no emergency upcharges." -- Sarah M., Houston, TX | 5 Stars

-Place the guarantee directly below or beside your primary CTA button.
+Place a guarantee ("No Fix, No Fee," "Satisfaction Guaranteed") directly below or beside your primary CTA button.

-Landing page experience is one of three components that determine your Quality Score.
-The other two are Expected CTR and Ad Relevance.
+Landing page experience is one of three Quality Score components, alongside Expected CTR and Ad Relevance.
+Google evaluates:

 FactorWhat Google Checks